iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 - Identifying parts of a shape (see puzzle [025d127b](#list-of-mentioned-arc-agi-puzzles))
 - Translation by short distances (see puzzle [025d127b](#list-of-mentioned-arc-agi-puzzles))

-A short list of abilities that **cannot** be performed by our network includes:
+A short list of abilities that **cannot** be performed by CompressARC includes:
 - Assigning two colors to each other (see puzzle [0d3d703e](#list-of-mentioned-arc-agi-puzzles))
 - Repeating an operation in series many times (see puzzle [0a938d79](#list-of-mentioned-arc-agi-puzzles))
 - Counting/numbers (see puzzle [ce9e57f2](#list-of-mentioned-arc-agi-puzzles))